In many petrol stations we can read "Minimum delivery 5 liters".

 This article applies to the activities mentioned inArticle L113-2 of the Consumer Code, that is, in particular, to all production, distribution and service activities.

-Section 2.2.
-Is there a waiver for gasoline sales?
+Is there an exemption for petrol sales?

 To my knowledge, there are no exemptions for service stations!